ManApart/quest-command/notes.md

   * Gain xp for cooking
 * Tutorial
 * Make activators / items able to extend others (parse all, loop through each copying base and updating properties on each sub-item etc)
-* Break out parsing json from files into folders so files can be more organized / brief

 ### Short Term